 It may also be the case that wages for very specific occupations are not reported.
 For example, the wages for registered nurses are reported but the wage survey doesn’t distinguish between operating room nurses and cardiac care nurses.

 Not only are occupational wages sometimes lower in northwest Oregon, but the region has many jobs in low-wage occupations.
 As noted, the most common occupation is retail salesperson.
 Two other common occupations are combined food preparation and cashiers.

 The wages for these and a few other common occupations are given in the table.
 Wages in northwest Oregon usually follow the same pattern as they do elsewhere.
 Wages are usually low for occupations requiring less education and fewer skills and higher for occupations demanding more preparation and investment in training and education.
 Because so many jobs in northwest Oregon require few skills, wages are often in the $11-$15 per hour range.
 Wages for more skilled occupations, such as truck drivers and registered nurses, are higher.
-The median wage for all occupations was $16.65.
-Wages for other occupations can be found at www.QualityInfo.org by following the link to Jobs & Careers, then Occupation & Wage Information and searching for the occupation of interest.
+The median wage for all occupations was $17.35 – 4.2 percent higher than the previous year.
+Wages for other occupations can be found at www.qualityinfo.org by following the link to Jobs & Careers then the Occupation & Wage Information and searching for the occupation of interest.

 Wages for Broad Occupational Groups

 Reviewing occupational wages is a useful step in planning a career.
 The table below presents average wages for broad occupational groups instead of for specific occupations.
 Healthcare, management, engineering, and computer groups lead the list and had wages that were as much as twice the average for all occupations.
 Many of the specific occupations in these top groups require advanced education and training.